Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube: Sensitivity to distinct mass splittings

 Although most of this analysis focused on the subset of parameter space in which all three pseudo-Dirac mass splittings are equal, we have also performed a scan for the sensitivity to distinct mass splittings.
 Because this work focuses on track-like events in IceCube, whose direction can be reconstructed to sub-degree precision, the mass splittings $\delta m^2_2, \delta m^2_3$ are much more significant than $\delta m^2_1$.
 This is due to the fact that track-like events are predominantly produced by muon neutrinos, and the mass states $\nu_2, \nu_3$ are more likely to be measured in the flavor basis as $\nu_\mu$ than $\nu_1$.

-In ~\Cref{fig:gridscan} we plot the test statistic $-2 \Delta LLH$, corresponding to the likelihood ratio of the pseudo-Dirac hypothesis to the SM, calculated for data simulated according to the SM prediction.
+In ~\Cref{fig:gridscan} we plot the test statistic $-2 \Delta \text{LLH}$, corresponding to the likelihood ratio of the pseudo-Dirac hypothesis to the SM, calculated for data simulated according to the SM prediction for NGC~1068.
+In this section we also assume near-perfect energy reconstruction.
 The sensitivity is maximized at the center of the diagonal, where a maximum number of neutrinos in both mass states $\nu_2, \nu_3$ are oscillating into their sterile counterparts and disappearing.